nyinyithann/Rustpocampus/src/reference_and_lifetime/ref_and_lifetime_intro.md

 - A reference cannot outlive its referent
 - A mutable reference cannot be shared

+> References have a lifetime associated with them, which specifies the scope of the reference.
+The lifetime of a reference must be a subset of the lifetime of the value it references.
+This ensures that a reference never points to a value that no longer exists.

 #### Shared Reference
 - Rust allows multiple shared references
 - Rust doesn't allow shared referencees to mutate their referents